apacheli/bloons-automation/README.md

 - Have Dark Castle unlocked
 - Set screen size to `1600 x 900` and turn off fullscreen
   - Reset position by turning on and off fullscreen if you need to
+  - You may also need to set your monitor's resolution to `1920 x 1080`

 > [!note]
 > Make sure your level is high because I did not add level checks.